paulz/paulz.github.io/_posts/2015-11-14-testing-code-that-catches-exceptions.markdown

 For example `seekToFileOffset` from `NSFileHandle`

-Documentation has this warning:
+Apple Documentation for [seekToFileOffset](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSFileHandle_Class/#//apple_ref/occ/instm/NSFileHandle/seekToEndOfFile) has this warning:

-{% highlight objc %}
+{% highlight text %}
 Special Considerations
 Raises an exception if the message is sent to an NSFileHandle object representing a pipe or socket, if the file descriptor is closed, or if any other error occurs in seeking.
 {% endhighlight %}

-Here is an example of code that uses `seekToFileOffset`
+Here is an example of code that uses `seekToFileOffset` and have to catch exception

 {% highlight objc %}
 - (BOOL)updateFileAtURL:(NSURL *)fileUrl error:(NSError **)error {